Azure/azure-sdk-for-rust/README.md

 ```

 ## State of the art
-Right now very few methods have been implemented but the key framework is in place (authentication, enumerations, parsing and so on).
+Right now the key framework is in place (authentication, enumerations, parsing and so on).
 If you want to contribute please do!
 Methods are added daily so please check the [CHANGELOG.md](CHANGELOG.md) for updates on the progress.
 Also note that the project is in early stages so the APIs are bound to change at any moment.
 I will strive to keep things steady but since I'm new to Rust I'm sure I'll have to correct some serious mistake before too long :smile:.
 I generally build for the latest nightly and leave to Travis to check the retrocompatibility.